JuliaLinearAlgebra/MatrixDepot.jl/README.md

 ### Number of nonzeros

 Beware that some sparse matrices contain non-structural zeros, that is, coefficients stored explicitly but whose value is `0`.
-If you observe a discrepancy between the theoretical number of nonzeros and the result of `nnz(A)`, try `sum(!iszero, A)` instead to diagnose this issue.
+In this case a discrepancy between nnz(A) and sum(!iszero, A) will be observed.

 ## Accessing Data